Andrew-code2020/CI-MS-1-Lean-Temple/README.md

 ### Technologies Used
 * HTML5 - Used for structure and content of website
 * CSS3 - Used for personalised styling of website
+* Java script - Used for Modals only
 * Bootstrap
     * Website https://getbootstrap.com/
     * Used to import generic styling